varun2264/MNProximityManager-Android-SDK/README.md

 ## Project setup

-All following instructions assume you have created an Android project in your IDE.
+The following instructions assume you have created an Android project in your IDE.
 The lines below explain how you must configure the project to start developing.
 As the SDK depends on some other jars you will also need to include them in your project together with the _APM_ jar file  **mnapm.jar**.

 You can go through this process by manually downloading the jars from the Internet or by using a dependency control manager like Maven or Gradle.
 No matter how but you must end up with all these jars on your project's build path: